SophieDufrane/redeemit-platform/README.md

 #### **Python Code Compliance Testing**

 To ensure that all Python files follow best coding practices, I used **Flake8** for linting.
 This tool checks for **PEP 8 compliance** like syntax errors or formatting inconsistencies across the project.

-Running Flake8 helps maintain a **clean and readable codebase**.
+All identified issues—mostly related to **trailing spaces and minor formatting inconsistencies**—were fixed to ensure full compliance with PEP 8.

-To test compliance, I ran the command `flake8` followed by each pthon file, like with the example below:
+To use flake8, I ran the command `flake8` followed by each pthon file, like with the example below:
 ```
 flake8 redemption_platform/urls.py
 ```